Mrs. Whelan's Back-to-School letter will be available in early August.

-School service and volunteer hours are self-reportedin a database linked to the school website.
-Each adult who volunteers for a school service activity must register for that activity and record their hours electronically.
-All service hours will be reviewed for accuracy by the Home & School Volunteer Coordinators.
+School service and volunteer hours are self-reported in a database linked to the school website.
+Each adult who volunteers for a school service activity must record their hours in the database.
+All service hours will be reviewed for accuracy by the Home & School Volunteer Coordinator.
 When registering your hours, please keep in mind the following guidelines:

 Donations (such as baked goods, paper products, etc.) do not count towards service hours.
 If necessary, submit receipts for reimbursement.